 The Crime, Law, and Justice and Sociology Programs at Hiram College invite applications for a full-time (9-month) Tenure-track Assistant Professor beginning in the 2021-2022 academic year.

-Hiram College, established in 1850 as the Western Reserve Eclectic Institute, is a nationally respected private residential liberal arts college located 30 miles from Cleveland in the historic Western Reserve region of Ohio.
-At Hiram, close student-faculty interaction and innovation is routine.
-The College’s distinctive academic calendar, the Hiram Plan, offers students the opportunity each semester for a 3-week intensive course, study abroad/away program, internship or research experience.
-It is with great excitement that Hiram College is rebranding with The New Liberal ArtsTM, Tech and TrekTM, and five new schools wherein all the majors are housed.
+Hiram College, established in 1850 as the Western Reserve Eclectic Institute, is a nationally respected private residential liberal arts college located 30 miles from Cleveland in Ohio’s historic Western Reserve region.
+At Hiram, close student-faculty interaction and innovation are routine.
+The College’s distinctive academic calendar, the Hiram Plan, offers students the opportunity each semester for a 3-week intensive course, study abroad/away program, internship, or research experience.
+One hundred percent of students participate in study abroad, internships, or research, as part of the Hiram Connect initiative.
+Through Tech and Trek, our comprehensive mobile technology program, students have equitable access to 1:1 devices to creatively and critically enhance their learning while also focusing on the importance of exploring their broader world through hiking and experiential treks.
 It is an exciting time to be a Hiram Terrier!

-Hiram College is committed to building an inclusive and vibrant educational environment and the student population is diverse in many ways, including economic background, ethnic heritage, and educational interests.
+Hiram College is committed to building an inclusive, equitable, and vibrant educational environment.
+Our student population is diverse in many ways, including economic background, ethnic heritage, and academic interests.

 Crime, Law, and Justice and Sociology are situated in the School of Education, Civic Leadership, and Social Change, along with the Education, Environmental Studies, and Political Science programs.
 We seek candidates who will complement the school’s strengths and who are eager to explore possibilities for collaboration with all programs.